-The two-story home.
+The entry.
 (Anthony Barcelo)

 The living room.
 (Anthony Barcelo)

 The patio.
 (Anthony Barcelo)

 The dining area.
 (Anthony Barcelo)